nfiniteAI/display-controller/README.md

 ## Events

-You can listen for events in the player by attaching a callback using `.on()`:
+You can listen for events in the display by attaching a callback using `.on()`:

 ```js
 display.on('eventName', function(data) {